clinaresl/exm/README.md

 prefixing a cell name (such as `B13`) with the name of the sheet, e.g., `$GMAC.B13`.
 Note that in this case the dollar sign `$` has to be used.

-The following table shows the contents of the sheet `GMAC` for scheduling the exams of the first course:
+The following table extends the contents of the sheet `GMAC` for scheduling the exams of the first course using this time cross-referencing binary constraints:

 | Asignatura | Curso | Cuatrimestre |Fecha | Hora |
 |:----------:|:-----:|:------------:|:----:|:----:|